 Fearless, brilliant, and unforgettable—her story continues to inspire the world.

-Born in 2006 into Yellowstone’s Agate Creek pack, the wolf known as 06, or “Oh-Six,” wasn’t just another wolf—she was a legend in the making.
-Nicknamed after her birth year, 06 was strikingly beautiful, larger than the average female wolf, and a sight to behold.
+Born in 2006 into Yellowstone’s Agate Creek pack, the wolf known as 06, or “Oh-Six,” was a legend in the making.
+Nicknamed after her birth year, 06 was larger than the average female wolf and strikingly beautiful.
 She turned down countless suitors before choosing two black-coated brothers as her mates.
-Together, they carved out a territory in Yellowstone’s iconic Lamar Valley, where her ancestors from the famed Druid Peak pack once roamed.
+Together, they established a territory in Yellowstone’s Lamar Valley, where her ancestors from the famed Druid Peak pack once roamed.

-By April 2010, 06 became a mother, giving birth to her first litter of four pups and officially founding the Lamar Canyon pack.
-Within this family, 06 stood as the backbone, with 755M as her alpha male and his brother, 754M, as the beta—both of whom were two years younger, less experienced, and heavily reliant on her expertise.
+In April 2010, 06 welcomed her first litter of four pups, marking the birth of the Lamar Canyon pack.
+As the backbone of the family, 06 led with strength and skill, while 755M served as her alpha male and his brother, 754M, as the beta.
+Both males, two years younger and less experienced, relied heavily on 06's expertise and leadership.

-Over her lifetime, 06 gave birth to three litters—a total of 13 pups.
-Remarkably, every single one survived their critical first year, a near-miracle in the wild, where up to 60% of wolf pups do not make it.
-But 06 wasn’t just a leader; she was a teacher.
-Through her patient mentorship, she taught her offspring and even her mates the skills they needed to thrive.
+Over her lifetime, 06 gave birth to three litters, raising a total of 13 pups.
+Incredibly, every single one survived their critical first year—a rare feat in the wild, where up to 60% of wolf pups don’t make it.
+But 06 was more than just a leader; she was also a teacher.
+With patience and care, she passed on vital survival skills to her offspring and even her mates, ensuring they could thrive in the challenging wilderness.

 On September 30, 2012, everything changed for Yellowstone’s wolves.
 The U.S. Fish & Wildlife Service removed gray wolves in Wyoming from the Endangered Species Act, ending their federal protections.
-The state legislature quickly established a trophy hunting season, placing Wyoming’s wolves—including those from Yellowstone that roamed beyond the park's boundaries—in grave danger.
+The state legislature quickly established a trophy hunting season, placing Wyoming’s wolves—including any Yellowstone wolves that roamed beyond the park's boundaries—in grave danger.

-On November 11, 2012, 754M, the gentle and beloved beta male of the Lamar Canyon pack, was shot and killed by a hunter in Wyoming.
+On Nov.
+11, 2012, 754M, the gentle and beloved beta male of the Lamar Canyon pack, was shot and killed by a hunter in Wyoming.
 Known for his playful and nurturing nature, 754M’s death was a devastating blow to the pack.
 Observers in Yellowstone watched helplessly as the family searched for him, with 06 howling mournfully into the wilderness, her calls met only with silence.
 Refusing to give up, 06 led her family back into Wyoming, determined to find her missing mate.
-But danger awaited them.

 Today, 06’s story inspires millions to fight for wolves wherever they roam.
-She stands as a powerful symbol in the battle against trophy hunting.
-Her spirit endures, ensuring her legacy—and the howl of the wild—will never be silenced.
+She stands as a powerful symbol in the effort to end trophy hunting.
+Her spirit lives on in the hearts of all who know her story.

 The 06 Legacy is grateful to award-winning, internationally published wildlife and nature photographer Jimmy Jones for celebrating 06 through his incredible images of her.
 Jimmy has additional one-of-a-kind images of 06 and her Lamar Canyon pack on his website, as well as a blog dedicated to her memory.
 We are privileged to feature Jimmy's outstanding work throughout this website!
 You can also follow Jimmy on Facebook.